 These liquid financial assets are expected to be the primary source of wealth used to fund home purchase.
-Although the financial asset variable itself is continuous, splines are used to account for the possibility that different ranges of financial assets may have different effects on the probability of home purchase.
-The knots used for the splines are at \$1, \$1,000, \$5,000, and \$20,000; this approach means that slope coefficients are estimated separately for the ranges of liquid financial assets of less than \$1, from \$1 to \$999, from \$1,000 to \$4,999, from \$5,000 to \$19,999, and \$20,000 or greater.
-Our expectation is that lower levels of wealth will have a greater impact on the probability of buying a home, with less marginal impact from the highest wealth categories.
+While the financial asset variable itself is continuous, splines are used to account for the possibility that different ranges of financial assets may have different effects on the probability of home purchase.18 The knots used for the splines are at \$1, \$1,000, \$5,000, and \$20,000; this means that slope coefficients are estimated separately for the ranges of liquid financial assets of less than \$1, from \$1 to \$999, from \$1,000 to \$4,999, from \$5,000 to \$19,999, and \$20,000 or greater.19 Our expectation is that lower levels of wealth will have a greater impact on the probability of buying a home, with less marginal impact from the highest wealth categories.

+Vehicle Wealth

-Vehicle Wealth.
-Vehicle wealth is the total value of all vehicles owned minus the debt on these vehicles.
-Because it seems unlikely that households would tap vehicle wealth (at least that of primary vehicles) to purchase a home, this subcategory of wealth was separated from financial assets.
-Various forms of this variable were tried, including a continuous variable and splines; however, these approaches produced generally insignificant coefficients.
-In the final specification, a series of categorical dummy variables were used to indicate households with negative vehicle wealth, \$0 of vehicle wealth, low levels of vehicle wealth (less than \$20,000), and high levels of vehicle wealth (\$20,000 or more).
-Although lower levels of vehicle wealth are not expected to be used for homeownership, given the household's need for transportation, it would be expected that higher levels of vehicle wealth could be channeled into buying a home while leaving sufficient wealth for vehicle ownership.
+Vehicle wealth is comprised of the total value of all vehicles owned minus the debt on these vehicles.
+Since it seems unlikely that households would tap vehicle wealth (at least for primary vehicles) to purchase a home, this subcategory of wealth was separated from financial assets.
+Various forms of this variable were tried, including a continuous variable and splines.
+However, these approaches produced generally insignificant coefficients.
+In the final specification, a series of categorical dummy variables were used to indicate households with negative vehicle wealth, zero vehicle wealth, low levels of vehicle wealth (less than \$20,000), and high levels of vehicle wealth (\$20,000 or more).
+While lower levels of vehicle wealth are not expected to be used for homeownership given the household's need for transportation, it would be expected that higher levels of vehicle wealth would have a positive association as this excess wealth could be channeled into buying a home while leaving sufficient wealth for vehicle ownership.

+Real Estate Wealth

-Real Estate Wealth.
-The SIPP also collects information on the value of real estate owned by other than primary residences and the debts associated with these properties.
-The SIPP asks separate questions about owner-occupied properties, but, because our sample includes only renter households, no owner-occupied properties are present.
-Ownership of real estate would be expected to be positively associated with the transition to homeownership, both because of the potential ability to tap this wealth to finance a home purchase and because the household has been shown to be willing to take on the risk associated with investments in real property.
-This form of wealth, however, may be fairly illiquid and so may be less likely to be tapped to purchase a home.
-We tried various specifications to capture the impact of real estate wealth on the probability of becoming a homeowner, including a continuous variable, splines, and categorical dummy variables.
+The SIPP also collects information on the value of real estate owned other than primary residences and the debts associated with these properties.
+The SIPP asks separate questions about owneroccupied properties, but since our sample includes only renter households, there are no owneroccupied properties.
+Ownership of real estate would be expected to be positively associated with the transition to homeownership both because of the potential ability to tap this wealth to finance a home purchase and because the household has been shown to be willing to take on the risk associated with investments in real property.
+However, this form of wealth may be fairly illiquid and so may be less likely to be tapped to purchase a home.
+Various specifications were tried to capture the impact of real estate wealth on the probability of becoming a homeowner, including a continuous variable, splines, and categorical dummy variables.
 Most of these specifications were insignificant, perhaps due to the relative rare occurrence (3 percent) of the ownership of real estate.
-A dummy variable indicating the presence of positive other real estate wealth is included in the model.
+A dummy variable, indicating presence of positive other real estate wealth is included in the model.